strategicdata/pmhc-mds-spec/table/episode/principal-diagnosis.rst

 but are capable of being mapped to both DSM-IV and ICD-10 codes.

-Options for recording Principal Diagnosis include the broad category ‘No formal mental disorder but subsyndromal problem’ (codes commencing with 9).
+Options for recording Principal Diagnosis include the broad category ‘No formal mental disorder but subsyndromal problems’ (codes commencing with 9).
 These codes should be used for clients who present with problems that do not meet threshold criteria for a formal diagnosis - for example, people experiencing subsyndromal symptoms who may be at risk of progressing to a more severe symptom level.

+Each category has a final entry for capturing other conditions that don’t meet the more specific entries in the category.
+This includes the ‘No formal mental disorder but subsyndromal problems’ category.
+Code 905 (‘Other symptoms’) can be used to capture situations where a formal mental disorder has not be diagnosed, but the symptoms do not fall under the more specific 9XX series entries.
+The 905 code should not be used where there is a formal but unlisted mental disorder.
+In such a situation code 605 (‘Other mental disorder’) should be used.

 Reference: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision.
 Copyright 2000 American Psychiatric Association.